Best Book Cover Designs – Part 1

 Written by Harper Lee and Illustrated by Shirley Smith

 A tree occupies the full cover and upon noticing closely, you see a broken branch.
 This cover does not give away much about the story and its theme of the loss of innocence.
-The tree itself might be something that is idyllic, reminiscent of home and comforting.
+The tree itself might symbolise something idyllic, reminiscent of home and comforting.
 However, it has a newly snapped branch just like the broken expectations in the justice system that push one away from comfort into despair.

 Catch22